graphery/graphane-doc/src/guides/svg/12-Animation.md

 # Animation

 Animating the elements of an SVG graphic is one of the most attractive features available to make stunning visualizations.
-To animate an SVG we can use their native capabilities and the high-level functionalities offered by Graphane.
+To animate an SVG, we can use their native capabilities and the high-level functionalities offered by Graphane.

 Graphane provides a cross-browser compatible, efficient and simple animation solution.
 It works